CDCapobianco/Speech-Emotion-Recognition/README.md

 # Performance

-The train set is 9.729 files and the test set 2.433 files
+The train set is composed by 9.729 files, while the test set is 2.433 files

 | Test Performance (Accuracy) | Test Performance (Precision) | Test Performance (Recall) |
 | ------------- | ------------- | ------------- |